Ever Wondered How Books Are Made? Some of Rose's Arrival 2018...

 First stage of going to print is to check and sign-off on the proof sheets provided by the printer.
-Things like image clarity, placement, page order etc are carefully poured over.
-Once this is done the printer makes the aluminium printing plates (below).
+Checking image clarity, placement, page order etc. Once this is done the printer makes the aluminum printing plates (below).

 Unlike digital printing (using a powder that is heat set 'onto' the surface of the page like photocopying), offset printing uses real ink (which soaks 'into' the page).
 Good printers use environmentally sound vegetable based ink and it's this ink that creates the delicious sniff factor book lovers nuzzle into.